How to Store CI/CD Build Artifacts Using the Fastio API

 -H "Authorization: Bearer ${FASTIO_API_KEY}" \

-This configuration ensures that every push to the main branch results in a specific folder inside your workspace.
-You can then retrieve the exact binary corresponding to any commit for testing or rollback.
+This configuration uploads the binary after every push to main.
+The filename includes the commit hash so you can retrieve the exact binary for testing or rollback.
 The workflow relies entirely on native shell commands, so you do not need to install custom plugins or dependencies.

 stages: